 EDUC 600 - Early Literacy Foundations

 This developmental literacy course will focus on beginning reading and the interrelated language arts to meet the requirements for the reading specialist certification.
-Emphasis will be given to the cognitive/constructivist perspective of reading that addresses reading and writing as processes of constructing meaning.
-Students will examine the developmental stages of reading, writing, and spelling, as well as the four systems of language.
+Emphasis will be given to the cognitive/ constructivist perspective of reading that addresses reading and writing as processes of constructing meaning.
+Students will examine the developmental stages of reading, writing and spelling, as well as the four systems of language.
 Students will learn integrative instructional strategies to teach phonemic awareness, linguistic patterns, phonics, comprehension, vocabulary, fluency, as well as using technology to enhance instruction.
-The scope of the course covers a historical perspective, theories of reading, literature-based instruction and instructional alignment with state standards and the PA Literacy Framework.
+The scope of the course covers a historical perspective, theories of reading, literature-based instruction and instructional alignment with state standards and the Pa Literacy Framework.
 Appropriate current research literature will also be investigated.
-Students will tutor a child for a minimum of 10 hours during the semester and present a reading strategy or method to a teacher and/or parent in the field.
+Students will tutor a child (Pre K-3) for a minimum of 10 hours during the semester and present a reading strategy or method to a teacher and/or parent in the field.

 EDUC 601 - Literacy Foundations for Intermediate Grades

 This developmental course will focus on the reading and writing processes within the context of literature-based reading instruction across the curriculum for grades 4 to 8.
 Methods, strategies, and materials for teaching the interrelated language arts will be stressed.
 Emphasis will be given to comprehension, spelling, vocabulary, grammar, handwriting, creative expression, varying reading rate according to purpose and difficulty, and technology to enhance instruction as well as curriculum-based assessment.
 A variety of current research literature will also be investigated.
 Students will develop a literacy unit demonstrating alignment with state standards and will evaluate materials and literacy programs.
 Students will attend a professional meeting and/or become members of a professional education organization.